Search

 If you abruptly stop using alcohol, prescription medications, or illicit drugs at home with no medical supervision, this can be dangerous and possibly even life-threatening.

-One of the many reasons people go to rehab is that it provides you with the opportunity to withdraw from addictive substances safely and comfortably.
+One of the many reasons people go to rehab is that it provides them with the opportunity to withdraw from addictive substances safely and comfortably.
 A treatment team can administer FDA-approved medications to reduce the intensity of cravings and withdrawal symptoms during a medical detox.
 You will also have access to continuous emotional and clinical care, minimizing the chance of complications or relapse during detoxification.

 After a week or so, you will be ready to transition directly into an inpatient treatment program or to start attending outpatient treatment sessions.
 Detox will address the physical aspect of dependence, but ongoing therapy is required to deal with the psychological component of drug addiction or alcoholism.